Crystal Palace F.C.: Ownership

 CPFC 2010 was established by a consortium of four businessmen, Steve Parish, Martin Long, Stephen Browett and Jeremy Hosking, with each owning a 25% share of the company.
 The four successfully negotiated a takeover with the administrator Brendan Guilfoyle from the P&A Partnership and a company voluntary arrangement was formally accepted by company creditors on 20 August 2010.
 The consortium also purchased back Selhurst Park from Lloyds Bank after a demonstration by fans put pressure on the bank to agree terms.

-On 18 December 2015, it was announced that a new deal had been signed with American investors Josh Harris and David Blitzer.
-The club stated that Steve Parish would continue as chairman alongside Harris and Blitzer as general partners in a new structure, and that Browett, Long and Hosking would also retain a substantial investment.

-The company accounts later showed that the ownership figures were: Steve Parish 18%, Steve Browett 5%, Jeremy Hosking 5% and Martin Long 2.5% with the remainder being owned by Palace Holdco LP (a limited partnership registered in Delaware) 67.5% and Palace Parallel LLC (a company also registered in Delaware) 1.5%.
-Both Palace Holdco and Palace Parallel have 180 preference shares each.
-As the Delaware companies do not have to reveal their owners, the exact ownership of the club is therefore unknown, but Steve Parish did confirm that each of Harris and Blitzer had an 18% share to match his own.

-In August 2021, John Textor, another American investor, joined as a fourth partner with an investment of £87.5 million for 40% ownership of the club.
+In December 2015, American investors Josh Harris and David Blitzer each bought an 18% stake in the club as general partners for a total of £50 million, although the stake is now estimated to be 10%.
+In August 2021, another American investor John Textor bought a 40% stake worth £87.5 million, increasing to 45% in 2023.
+Parish remains chairman with 10% equity; Robert Franco and other investors own the remaining 9%.

+In June 2025, Textor agreed to sell his stake in the club to Woody Johnson, owner of the NFL's New York Jets and former U.S. ambassador to the U.K. Johnson signed the legal documents on 23 June with a deal of about £190 million ($256.37 million).
+On 24 July, the club announced that Johnson's purchase was complete.